theOGognf/rl8/examples/algotrading/README.rst

 trade the asset a bit difficult if historical data isn't used as inputs to the policy's model.

+It's recommended that you browse the example's files to gain an understanding of how custom environments and models should be defined to get the most benefit out of **rlstack**'s design.
+The example is organized as follows:

+* ``./__main__.py`` is the main script.
+* ``./env.py`` contains the environment's definition.
+* ``./models`` contains model definitions.

-The example is intended to be ran as a module and CLI from the **rlstack** project root directory as follows:
+The example's main script is intended to be ran as a module and CLI from the **rlstack** project root directory as follows:

 .. code:: console